First published 6th August 2021, updated March 23.

 At TPC Health we like to think we know a thing or two about health and wellbeing coaching.
-We have worked in the health and social care sector since 2000, and since then have trained over 8,000 practitioners in health coaching.
+We have worked in the health and social care sector since 2000, and since then have trained over 15,000 practitioners via our 2 day core skills in health coaching programme alone.
 As a result we’re one of the most experienced coach training providers in the UK health and care sectors.
 We’ve delivered coaching skills development programmes to thousands of clinical and management staff in both primary and secondary care.
 We’ve even contributed to national policy and delivered training and coaching services on a very large scale.

 That’s enough trumpet blowing.
 But you get the idea.
 I’d like to think we’re also happy to share that knowledge.
 So in this blog I’m going to answer some really important questions which you’ve set us.

 Q1.
 Why does health coach training need to be bespoke?

 While there are core principles which any good healthcare coach training needs to address, no two training situations are ever the same.
 There are different working systems, different healthcare challenges, and unique challenges to be addressed.
 These need to be understood in order to really deliver a programme which will deliver something meaningful for the practitioners attending.
 People will engage much more deeply and appreciate training material which has been well thought out and prepared specifically for their context.

 Q2.
 What is ‘co-production’ and why does it matter?